 Ph.D.
 Ecology and Environmental Sciences

 The Ph.D. in Ecology and Environmental Sciences was developed jointly by the Departments of Ecology and Land Resources & Environmental Sciences as a broad interdisciplinary Ph.D. program open to graduate students in several departments in the Colleges of Letters & Science and Agriculture.
 The degree program was approved by the MUS Board of Regents in 2006, and now meets the interests of graduate students in Ecology in a broad array or subjects.
-Currently there are four Ph.D. students in the program in our department (and several more in LRES), and two Ph.D. degrees have been granted to date in our department.
-Other departments include Earth Science and Plant Science.
+Currently there are six Ph.D. students in the program in our department (additional students are in LRES), and four Ph.D. degrees have been granted to date by our department.
+Other departments participating departments include Earth Science and Plant Science and Plant Pathology.

 Ph.D. in Fish & Wildlife Biology

 The Ph.D. in Fish & Wildlife Biology serves the needs of students whose dissertation research addresses an applied fish or wildlife management problem.
 It serves the interests of students primarily interested in research careers in federal or state fish and wildlife agencies or in academic careers in fish and wildlife departments.
 Coursework associated with this degree tends to emphasize applied fish and wildlife management.
-The Ph.D. in Fish & Wildlife Biology is currently our largest Ph.D. program with 14 graduate students.
-Three students have completed this degree in the last four years.
+The Ph.D. in Fish & Wildlife Biology is currently our largest Ph.D. program with nine graduate students.
+Four students have completed this degree in the last three years.

 Note that no program or coursework is currently available online for completion of a degree off campus.